WordPress is the go-to platform right now and will be in 2019, but if it has one sure weakness, it can be a little slow.

 Free-CDN is available that apparently does the same, although I haven’t tested it.

-Optimising your Images (automatically)
+Optimizing your Images (automatically)

 However not many of us have the time on our hands to do this individually, but fortunately, there is a free plugin available called WP-Smushlt.
-What this does is take onboard each image that you upload an automatically optimises them, so get installing this one straight away.
+What this does is take onboard each image that you upload an automatically optimizes them, so get installing this one straight away.

-Optimising your Homepage for Fast Loading Speed
+Optimizing your Homepage for Fast Loading Speed

-This is more of a collective on what you can do to optimise your homepage overall, as this is the first impression a user has of your site so it should be a focal point.
+This is more of a collective on what you can do to optimize your homepage overall, as this is the first impression a user has of your site so it should be a focal point.
 When you use a creative digital agency for your web design you want your content to create an engaging website but don’t overlook the following:

 - Show excerpts NOT full posts